 The Master of Public Health (MPH) degree program is offered by LSUS and the Louisiana State University Health Science Center - Shreveport (LSUHSC) and includes 42 credit hours.
 The curriculum is specifically designed to prepare public health graduate students for careers in a public health setting.
-All students complete a five-course core (15 credit hours) that addresses the five area of core knowledge identified by the Council of Education for Public Health (CEPH) as essential for all MPH students to demonstrate.
-An additional 21 credit hours in public health-related courses are also completed.
-The last phase of the program consists of a practicum (3 credit hours) which students are required to complete 200 hours of practicum experience and produce a structured report that describes, analyzes, and critiques the experience.
-Students have the option of completing a MPH Capstone project (3 credit hours) or Master's Thesis (6 credit hours).
-Students who choose the MPH Capstone project will complete an additional six credits of electives.
+The curriculum includes courses specifically designed to incorporate 15 foundational public health knowledge areas and 27 foundational competencies identified by the Council of Education for Public Health (CEPH) as essential to the MPH educational process.
+All students are required to take the foundational and required courses, 30 credit hours.
+The last phase of the program consists of an Applied Practice Experience (internship - 3 credit hours) which students are required to complete 200 hours of practicum experience and produce a structured report that describes, analyzes, and critiques the experience.
+Students have the option of completing an MPH Integrated Learning Experience (capstone - 3 credit hours) or Master's Thesis (6 credit hours).
+Students who choose the MPH Integrated Learning Experience will complete an additional six credits of electives.
 Students who choose to complete a thesis may waive one elective.
-In both the practicum and culminating experiences, students are under the supervision and guidance of faculty and field based practitioners.
+In both the Applied Practice Experience and culminating experiences, students are under the supervision and guidance of faculty and field based practitioners.